7th Lublin Uhlan Regiment

 7th Lublin Uhlan Regiment of General Kazimierz Sosnkowski (7 Pułk Ułanów Lubelskich im. gen. Kazimierza Sosnkowskiego, 7 puł) was a cavalry unit of the Polish Army in the Second Polish Republic and in the Polish Armed Forces in the West.
 Until 1939, it was garrisoned in Mińsk Mazowiecki.
 The day of the regiment was on March 23, the anniversary of the decoration of its flag with the Virtuti Militari.

+Major Zygmunt Piasecki, Commander of the 7th Uhlan Regiment, among the regimental officers.